After much planning, the second annual Honesdale Clean & Green 2013 is set to go.

 "That was a great outpouring of support for this event since it was the first time we had made the attempt," said Greg Little, one of the members of the committee which organizes Clean & Green.

-Page 2 of 3 - Other members of the committee are Langendoerfer, Greater Honesdale Partnership Executive Director Gail Tucker, GHP board president Jeff Hiller, Honesdale Councilman Mike Slish and Margaret Allen from Bold Gold Media.
+Other members of the committee are Langendoerfer, Greater Honesdale Partnership Executive Director Gail Tucker, GHP board president Jeff Hiller, Honesdale Councilman Mike Slish and Margaret Allen from Bold Gold Media.

 The main sponsors of the event are the Greater Honesdale Partnership, The Wayne Independent, Bold Gold Media, Honesdale Borough and Grace Episcopal Church.